top of page

 Our Creative Producer is Craig Harrison, who has worked in the arts sector for over 30 years.
 He's been a board member of youth arts company Cirkidz Inc. and South Australian Circus Centre for 12 years and is one of two Australians on the board of IPAY (International Association of Performing Arts for Youth) in Philadelphia, USA.
 He recently produced the Helpmann Award-winning show 'Out of Chaos' by Gravity & Other Myths.

-Creator, Co-Writer, Trainer & Assistant Director: Clint Bolster
+Creator, Co-Writer, Co-Director & Producer: Clint Bolster

-Co-Writer & Director: Bridget Boyle
+Co-Writer & Co-Director: Bridget Boyle

 Creative Producer: Craig Harrison

-Mask Performers: Clint Bolster, Allie Wilde, Frans Vogels, Chae Lindeman and (Helen Cassidy Development Phase)
+Mask Performers: Clint Bolster, Allie Wilde, Frans Vogels, Chae Lindeman

 Puppeteer: